multifacet/cbmm-artifact/README.md

 - [Rust](https://www.rust-lang.org/tools/install) 1.31 or greater.
 The `runner` is written in rust.
 - Needs to have _passwordless_ SSH access to the _test_ machine.
 This is used for automatedly running commands for the experiments.
    - The network needs to be _stable_ for long periods of time, as the SSH connection is maintained while long-running commands run.
-- No significant memory, CPU, or disk requirements...
 - The artifact evaluator will need access to a SPEC2017 ISO image.
 We don't include it because it is against the License :'(
+- For plotting: `matplotlib` (python 3)
+- No significant memory, CPU, or disk requirements...
 - **The driver machine is _not_ modified by the runner or any experiments.**

 _Test_ machine: